alf45tar/Pedalino/README.md

 Pedalino is designed to work with the majority of foot switches on the market.
 We supported the following wiring:

 - Mono 1/4" TRS connector
-  - 1 switch (momentary or latch) between tip and sleeve.
-Normally open and normally closed is supported and can be inverted by software if your switch do not have polarity switch.
+  - 1 switch between tip and sleeve.
 - Stereo 1/4" TRS connector
-  - 2 foot switches
+  - 2 switches
+    - 1st switch between tip and sleeve
+    - 2nd switch between ring and sleeve
-  - 3 foot switches
+  - 3 switches

+Normally open and normally closed is always supported and configurable by software if your switch do not have polarity switch.

 ## Expression pedals